aurelien-naldi/pypdfpc/README.md

 The screenshots (taken with pdfpc's demo presentation) give a good first taste.

+Main features:
 * Presenter screen with current and next slide, timer and progress bar
 * Note slides in the presenter view
-* Switch master and secondary screens, single screen mode
-* Detect beamer's overlays: they don't count in the progress and can be skipped
 * Overview mode: view and select slides
+* Detect beamer's overlays (successive pages with the same label): don't count them in the global progress, fast forward and overview
 * Freeze the main screen
 * Hide the main screen (black or white)
 * Escape will unfreeze and unhide before exiting